V-Sekai/.github/profile/README.md

 ## What is V-Sekai?

-Sekai is Japanese for world.
-It is a virtual reality platform that is free and open source, meaning that anyone can use it to make their own games or social experiences.

-## What are the unique aspects of V-Sekai?

-1. It is a community-run self-hostable social VR platform.
-2. It is built with the Vulkan graphics API and the OpenXR API.
-3. It is designed for use with VR avatars.

-###  Who uses V-Sekai?

-1. VR enthusiasts who want to create and share their own VR content.
-2. Developers who want to use the Godot Engine to create VR content.
-3. People who want to socialize in a virtual space.
+V-Sekai is a community-run, self-hostable virtual reality platform.
+It is built from the ground up to be an open and extensible tool for building social VR experiences.
+This allows anyone to create their own VR platforms and run them on their own servers or self-hosted environments.
+It's free, open source and it works with existing VR hardware.

 ### How can you help V-Sekai?
 ![Join the V-Sekai discord server!](https://discord.gg/7BQDHesck8)